TESabc/TES_inleveren/README.md

-# Large Language Models and Graph Traversal Algorithms for Text-to-SPARQL Generalization on Enterprise Knowledge Graphs
+# Graph Traversal Algorithms and In-Context Learning for Enhanced Generalization in Text-to-SPARQL
 Code that enables SPARQL parsing through langchain on the Kadaster Knowledge Graph (KKG).

 All software is written in Python 3 (https://www.python.org/) and makes use of the LangChain framework (https://www.langchain.com/) and NetworkX package (https://networkx.org/).